Skip to content

 Entry Requirements

-96 UCAS Tariff points (for example, CCC at A Level) and Grade C/4 in GCSE English and Mathematics.
+96 UCAS Tariff points (for example, CCC at A Level).

 T Levels may be used to meet the entry tariff requirements for this course.
 Find out more about T levels as UCAS tariff points here.